Depression, Personality Pathology, and Regulation of Emotion in Later Life (DP-RELATE)

 Ayden Ferstenberg

-Ayden Ferstenberg is a fifth-year student in the Adult Clinical PsyD Program at Ferkauf.
+Ayden Ferstenberg graduated from the Adult Clinical PsyD Program at Ferkauf.
 She received graduate training working with individuals, groups, and families in inpatient and outpatient settings at Montefiore, the Ferkauf Older Adult Program (FOAP), and New York Presbyterian Hospital-Westchester.
 Ayden also enjoys teaching and is currently working as an adjunct instructor at Stern College, teaching experimental psychology and personality development courses.

 Angel Mak